data2health/nlp-review/README.md

 ## Working documents

-[The project Google drive folder] (TO DO) is accessible to onboarded participants.
+Project Google Drive is [here](https://drive.google.com/drive/folders/1mTeN9IXa78dQlkbpHudBfZWC0U2qL4yv); access is limited to onboarded participants.

 ## Slack room
 [The project slack room] (TO DO) is accessible to onboarded participants.
 You will not automatically be added to Slack, please join via the link above.